ceyhunkerti/cap/README.md

 # checkout your resume `my_resume_2023.pdf` with a pdf viewer
 ```

+See [examples](./examples/) for example config file and the output pdf file.

 ## Creating Your Custom Resume Template

 You can create your `html` resume template and use that template to generate your resume.